 MTSU’s popular “True Blue Voter” initiative, a partnership with the Rutherford County Election Commission launched last year to boost voter registration and awareness in time for the 2018 mid-term elections, is continuing into the coming election cycle.

-The suffrage panel was made possible by support from the MTSU Center for Historic Preservation, Tennessee Civil War National Heritage Area, the League of Women’s Voters of Murfreesboro/Rutherford County, University Honors College, College of Liberal Arts, Office of the University Provost, Distinguished Lecture Fund and the Albert Gore Research Center at MTSU.
+The suffrage panel was supported by the MTSU Center for Historic Preservation, the Tennessee Civil War National Heritage Area, the League of Women’s Voters of Murfreesboro/Rutherford County, the University Honors College and College of Liberal Arts, the Office of the University Provost, the MTSU Distinguished Lecture Fund and the Albert Gore Research Center at MTSU.

 For more information about Constitution Day and other American Democracy Project events at MTSU, email firstname.lastname@example.org or visit www.mtsu.edu/amerdem.